 And a rare species of small black frog.

-And here at the top, finally, I was not so tired and could do my favorite macro photography of some amazing flowers that live only here.
+And here at the top, finally, I was not so tired and could do my favourite macro photography of some amazing flowers that live only here.

-That was our fifth day and I really, really dreamed for a nice bed and hot shower.
-Ivan dipped into very cold natural jacuzzi.
+That was our fifth day and I really, really dreamed of a nice bed and a hot shower.
+Ivan dipped into a very cold natural jacuzzi.

-But I had two more days and two more nights to endure.
+But I had a few more days and nights to endure.

-The first day of our descent we walked for 10 hours, half of them in rain.
+On the first day of our descent, we walked for 10 hours, half of them in rain.
 That was the moment the real cursing began.
-Ivan had “enough of your Facebook, why I had to listen to you on the first place”.
+Ivan had “enough of your Facebook, why I had to listen to you in the first place”.

 After so many obstacles and hard work, I can say with great satisfaction: “Mission Roraima – accomplished”

 Ivan, Marinela, you are an inspiration!
 Thank you very much for sharing your adventures with us, as we sit on the proverbial couch and enjoy your travels!
 I am a fan, your blog is permanently open on my desktop and I check for updates every day!

 If, on your way to Alaska you route takes you anywhere near San Francisco Bay Area, I’d like to have the honor of shaking your hands, please!

 Thank you Peter for sharing this excellent blog with me!